MediaComem/comem-archidep/subjects/shell-scripting/README.md

 ## What is shell scripting?

 **Shell scripting** is the practice of writing scripts that contain series of shell commands that you want to be able to reuse.

-Any script with a shell as the interpreter is a shell script.
+Any script with a shell as the interpreter is a "shell script".

+> A script using PHP as the interpreter is still a script, but it's not a "shell
+> script".
+It's a PHP script.